-Privacy fence companies in Stanwood Park do more than keeping prying eyes from your backyard, though this is the reason most people install them.
+Privacy fence companies in Knightville do more than keeping prying eyes from your backyard, though this is the reason most people install them.
 If you are considering installing one, consider these benefits.

 1. Noise reduction.
 Privacy fences create a solid, or nearly solid, the wall around your yard which will help deflect sound.
 If you live on a busy or noisy street, a privacy fence will provide some measure of quieting the din.
 If you already live in a relatively quiet area, you may find that solid fences will knock down the volume to almost nothing.
 You can’t cut out all noise, but choose a fence that has few gaps, such as a stockade style, and go for the tallest you can to get the most effective noise reduction.

 2. Security.
 Any fence will provide a measure of security, but consider how thieves operate.
 They first scope out a location, looking for easy access and targeting a home that likely contains high-value items.
 If your property is surrounded by a privacy fence, they won’t have much luck in determining if your property contains anything worth stealing.
 And if they still decide to breach your property, a privacy fence is more difficult to climb over than a chain link fence.